 AH: 1% Annual Chance of 1-3ft Ponding, with BFE

 AO: 1% Annual Chance of 1-3ft Sheet Flow Flooding, with Depth

 D: Possible But Undetermined Hazard

 X: 0.2% Annual Chance of Flooding

 Area with no DFIRM - Paper FIRMs in Effect

 For more information on this dataset and its creation process, please see the metadata attached to the downloadable data and the following from FEMA:

 As FEMA makes more final NFHL data available MassGIS will incorporate updates and modifications into the dataset available for download from this page.
 Questions about this dataset should be directed to FEMA at 1-877-FEMA MAP (336-2627).

 Users may also visit FEMA's Map Service Center.

-To view the NFHL data online with other features developed by FEMA, see the FEMA's Flood Map Viewer.
+To view the NFHL data online with other features developed by FEMA, see FEMA's National Flood Hazard Layer map.